littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 ## WIP
 As with most things in life, this README is work in progress!
 It's a living document that changes as we improve.

+## Call for contributions
+### Acessability - language
+We have a dream, that this service should be super duper accessible to you, and a we think a first step is to localize this README.
+We'll try our best in the languages we know.
+We'll ask our friends.
+Is your language missing?
+Can you help us out?